Authenticating Email with SPF in MoonMail

 - To pass DMARC validation based on SPF: If you want DMARC validation to succeed based on SPF, you must set up a custom MAIL FROM domain and publish an SPF record.
 Note that the alignment mode in the DMARC policy must be relaxed, which is the default.
 For more information about DMARC policies, see https://dmarc.org/.

 New SPF Record

 If your custom MAIL FROM domain does not have an existing SPF record, publish a TXT record with the following value.
 The name of the record can be blank or @, depending on your DNS service.

 "v=spf1 include:amazonses.com -all"

 Important: If you use "-all" as shown in the example, ISPs might block email from IP addresses that are not listed in your SPF record.
-Your SPF record must therefore include every IP address that you use to send email.
+Your SPF record must, therefore, include every IP address that you use to send emails.
 As a debugging aid, you can use "~all" instead.
 When you use "~all", ISPs will typically accept email from IP addresses that are not listed in the SPF record, but they might flag it.
 To maximize deliverability, use "-all" and add a record for each IP address.
-For examples of how to authorize multiple IP addresses, go tohttp://www.openspf.org/SPF_Record_Syntax.
+For examples of how to authorize multiple IP addresses, go to http://www.openspf.org/SPF_Record_Syntax.

 Existing SPF Record

 If your domain already has an SPF record, then you must add the following SPF mechanism to the existing record.